 Founded shortly after Piktochart (2012), Canva has received a lot of positive press and several large rounds of funding.
 Canva is based out of Sydney, Australia.
 Despite repeated outreach for a quote, they never got back to me.
-This may be due to them being the company with the most media coverage… but it didn’t leave a good first impression.
+It didn’t leave a good first impression.
 If there is an option to contact sales, it should be serviced (without having to go through social channels).

-- Canva has a slew of different visual assets you can create: social media images, full sheet graphics, cards, presentations, posters, infographics and more.
-They have the widest range of design items and content available for free out of the three.
+- Canva offers a slew of different visual assets you can create: social media images, full-sheet graphics, cards, presentations, posters, infographics, and more.
+Canva offers the widest range of design items and content available for free out of the three tools.

 - Didn’t respond to requests for a quote.
 They are well-funded and seem to get a lot of attention in the media, which is great.
 However, sometimes when companies aren’t as hungry for growth, they aren’t responsive to customer input.
 This may be the case with Canva.

 - Canva isn’t exactly the best option in terms of usability, and comes with a small learning curve.
 In fact, if you aren’t a designer, or even if you are using the tool for the first time, it can take up to 15 minutes to get acquainted with it.

 $9.95/user/month if paid annually

 Visme also launched in 2012, shortly after Canva.
 Like Piktochart, they were quick to respond to my request for a quote, and their founder/CEO actually responded.
 They are based in the United States.